-In this installment of my weekly "Talent Bank" column from 1985, I spoke with artist John Akers of Abita Springs about his great diversity of art portraying St. Tammany Parish wildlife and outdoor environments.
+Eight years later, in this installment of my weekly "Talent Bank" column from 1985, I spoke with Akers of Abita Springs about his great diversity of art portraying St. Tammany Parish wildlife and outdoor environments.
 Here is the text from that article:

 The Talent Bank: Artist John Akers, June 6, 1985

 Artist Jack Akers of Covington has a habit of combing the woods and swamplands of the South, taking pictures and then transforming those pictures into portraits of landscapes, mystic scenes that have earned him a considerable reputation.

 Akers has been painting now for 20 years, 14 of those as a full time professional, and his current efforts are aimed at picturing ducks and other wildlife in native habitats for various duck stamp competitions around the nation.
 He recently placed third in the Indiana Duck Stamp competition, where there were over 400 contenders submitting artwork.

 His early work concentrated on bayous and landscapes, something that is still close to his heart.
 He enjoys canoeing through the isolated areas, making sketches and taking pictures for frames of reference for future works of art.
 His wanderings take him from the Bogue Chitto River to the marshes of Lake Pontchartrain to the Stock Island refuge near Talisheek and even as far as Texas.

 "Some of the photographs are good enough where they would make a nice painting with just a few changes," he said, "but generally I put a combination of photographs together with the wildlife."
 He also goes out and photographs his own egrets and raccoons and herons.
 "I do a lot of raccoon paintings," he commented, saying that the public really likes raccoon pictures.
 He is planning a series of prints featuring them and other wildlife subjects.